 The colorant astaxanthin is thought to be a beneficial and powerful antioxidant in and of itself for human consumption.
 So much so, that people are taking it in capsule form for benefits of the heart, and joints.

 It is also worth noting that there are several varieties of salmon that produce different looking flesh.
 Some are naturally redder than others.
 The Alaskan sockeye salmon has an intense red color, higher Omega 3 and less dense flesh than the pink or chinook salmon.
+The less common varieties are usually wild caught, not farm raised, but check the lables.

 Truly healthy salmon